-The only emergency shelter located within the Town of Union jurisdiction is SOS Shelter, Inc. (dba RISE-NY) and it is specifically for women, with or without children, who are victims of domestic abuse.
+The only emergency shelter located within the Town of Union jurisdiction is RISE-NY (SOS Shelter, Inc.) and it is specifically for women, with or without children, who are victims of domestic abuse.
 It provides services beyond just emergency shelter.
-Funding for essential services or capital improvements designed to make the facility more functional and cost efficient are considered upon submission of a CDBG application for funding.
+Funding for essential services or capital improvements designed to make the facility more functional and cost efficient are considered upon submission of a CDBG application for funding during any given Town program year.

-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs.

-The town provides the First Time Homebuyer Program, Home Improvement Program, and Section 8 Housing Choice Voucher rental assistance to help prevent homelessness.
+The town provides the First Time Homebuyer Program, Owner Occupied Home Improvement Program, and Section 8 rental assistance to help prevent homelessness.
 Case management is provided to try and prevent eviction.

-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs.
+Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving